 Picture of Sail Boat

-I am not a brain box.
+I am not now and was not then a brain box.
 Honest.
 I possess very modest IQ and SAT scores.
 But, I aced this no-brainer test in no-time and sat there twiddling my thumbs.
 Suddenly, the not-so Merry Mailman running the test banged his gavel and ordered us to put our pencils down immediately.
 This African-American gentleman then explained in grave tones that if any of us found this test too difficult we could choose to re-take it.
 In fact, the Post Office had specially trained tutors who would work with worried applicants to help them pass this stringent test in a month’s time.

 Unison sigh of relief.
 Laughter.
 Test papers tossed into air.
 And, Whoosh!
-I was almost sucked out of the room in the wake of the departing multitude.
+I was almost sucked out of the room in the wake of the departing Black multitude.

 Stay tuned for the next exciting instalment of Blog Outa Brooklyn – POSTAL REALISM.
 You’ll thrill as this reporter goes undercover as a mail-sorter trainee in the Grand Central Station Post Office.
 New York, N.Y.
 10017